with Nils Philippi, scientific trainee at the architecture collection

-During the Cold War, remarkable large buildings were erected in West Berlin as new locations for science, research and culture.
-Neglected for years and now technically obsolete, most of these buildings are now threatened with demolition.
+During the Cold War, remarkable large buildings were erected in West Berlin as new locations for science, education and culture.

-These include the International Congress Center (ICC, 1973-1979) in Charlottenburg and the former Institute for Hygiene and Microbiology (1969-1974) as well as the former Central Animal Laboratories of the Free University of Berlin (“Mice Bunker", 1971-1981) as well as the Steglitzer "Beer Brush".
+These include the International Congress Center (ICC Berlin, 1973-1979), the former Institute for Hygiene and Microbiology (1969-1974) and the former Central Animal Laboratories of the Free University of Berlin in Lichterfelde ("Mice Bunker", 1971-1981) as well as the Steglitzer "Beer Brush".

 We do apologize that the following information is currently only available in German.